jacobmitchinson/angularStories/README.md

 * [x] As a user I can view the total price for the products in my shopping cart with discounts applied
 * [x] As a user I am alerted when I apply an invalid voucher to my shopping cart

+# How to Run

+npm install
+npm start

+# How to Test

+Unit: npm test
+Feature: protractor test/protractor-conf.js

 # Technologies

 * Angular for API calls and MVC